LinuxForHealth/FHIR/docs/src/pages/guides/FHIRBulkOperations.md

 ## Export Operation: $export
 The `$export` operation uses three OperationDefinition:
 - [System](http://hl7.org/fhir/uv/bulkdata/STU1/OperationDefinition-export.html) - Export data from the server.
 Exports to an S3-compatible data store.
-- [Patient](http://hl7.org/fhir/uv/bulkdata/STU1/OperationDefinition-patient-export.html) - An instance level execution, Obtain a set of resources pertaining to all patients. exports to an S3-compatible data store.
+- [Patient](http://hl7.org/fhir/uv/bulkdata/STU1/OperationDefinition-patient-export.html) - Obtain a set of resources pertaining to all patients.
+Exports to an S3-compatible data store.
 - [Group](http://hl7.org/fhir/uv/bulkdata/STU1/ OperationDefinition-group-export.html) - Obtain a set resources pertaining to patients in a specific Group.
 Only supports static membership; does not resolve inclusion/exclusion criteria.

 ### **$export: Create a Bulk Data Request**